CowDogMoo/warpgate/README.md

 **Q: What's the difference between Warpgate and Packer?**

-A: Warpgate offers simpler YAML syntax, faster builds, built-in template discovery, and better container focus.
+A: Warpgate offers simpler YAML syntax, sane licensing, faster builds, built-in template discovery, and a stronger focus on containerization support.

 **Q: Can I use my existing Packer templates?**

 A: Yes!
-Use `warpgate convert packer-template.pkr.hcl` (Beta feature).
+Use `warpgate convert packer-template.pkr.hcl`.

 **Q: Is Warpgate production-ready?**